jhackett1/parcel-ssr-starter-kit/readme.md

 This kit includes:

-- `react`, for declarative, componentised UI
+- `react` for declarative, componentised UI
-- `parcel`, for zero-configuration bundling
+- `parcel` for zero-configuration bundling
-- `reach-router`, for routing with first-class accessibility features
+- `reach-router` for routing with first-class accessibility features
 - `styled-components`, because CSS has a place, but it's not in isomorphic React apps
 - `react-helmet` for managing changes to the document head, such as changing the title on route changes
-- `dotenv`, to manage secrets and API keys in local dev with a `.env` file
+- `dotenv` to manage secrets and API keys in local dev with a `.env` file
 - `isomorphic-unfetch`, for fetching data on the client or the server
+- `eslint` to enforce code style
+- `jest` for snapshot testing React components and unit testing functions

 ## Commands